notaryproject/notation/specs/commandline/plugin.md

 ## Description

 Use `notation plugin` to manage plugins.
 See notation [plugin documentation](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md) for more details.
 The `notation plugin` command by itself performs no action.
-In order to operate on a plugin, one of the subcommands must be used.
+In order to manage notation plugins, one of the subcommands must be used.

 ## Outline